jakartaee/platform/jakartaee11/JakartaEE11ReleasePlan.md

 ## Java SE 21 ([issue]())
 Java SE 21 will become the minimum runtime supported by Jakarta EE compatible implementations.

+## Jakarta Data
+Jakarta EE 11 plans to include Jakarta Data in its platform specification.
+For more on Jakarta Data see [Jakatra Data](https://jakarta.ee/specifications/data/).

+## CDI
+Continue to make CDI the single component model used across all of EE by removing Managed Beans from Annotations and all callsites that use Managed Beans.

+CDI will now be comprised of two specifications.
+The aspects of CDI that deal with integrating CDI and other specifications will be extracted and moved to a new CDI specification called CDI EE.
+The remaining content will still be called CDI.
+For more information see the [CDI issue tracker](https://github.com/jakartaee/cdi/issues/687#issuecomment-1667009015).

 ### API Source and Target Level
 If a component Specification is planning a Major or Minor version update for Jakarta EE 11, then the recommendation would be to recompile and distribute the specification’s APIs at lowest required of Java SE 17 and Java SE 21.